anchit-nishant/ResumeQnA/README.md

 ## Features

+- **Dual Data Source**: Supports both Google Drive and Google Cloud Storage (GCS) as a source for resumes.
+- **High-Speed GCS Mode**: When using GCS, the agent uses parallel downloads to ingest resumes and job descriptions for maximum speed.
 - **Google Drive Integration**: Recursively scans a specified Google Drive folder for resumes.
 - **Multi-Format Parsing**: Supports parsing text from PDF, DOCX, and TXT files.
 - **LLM-Powered Analysis**: Utilizes a language model to score and rank resumes based on a provided job description.